jplomas/jsTCI/README.md

 - [x] Travis CI
 - [ ] Package for NPM
 - [X] Browserify & build for browser
-- [ ] Usage documentation and examples
+- [ ] Usage documentation
+- [X] Usage examples

+## FYI...

-_(a very rudimentary example running in the browser is included in dist/index.html)_
+A very rudimentary example running in the browser is included in `dist/index.html`